Commander Leopold McClintock tours Beechey Island in 1854 and creates the first photographic record of the Canadian Arctic

 Breadalbane Part 2: Finding a Shipwreck under the Ice at Beechey

 This second post will focus on the 1980s discovery and explorations of the incredibly intact wreck of Breadalbane off Beechey Island, Nunavut.
 The first post summarized the loss of this supply ship in the High Arctic in Aug.
 1853, while resupplying search expeditions looking for the Franklin Expedition.
-The next post will explore the 2012-2014 return by a Canadian Government archeologist to the wreck.
-A last post will show our construction of an archeologically-based scale diorama of this National Historic Site of Canada.
+The third post shows our construction of an archaeologically-based scale diorama of this National Historic Site of Canada.
+A fourth post explores the wreck based on Parks Canada’s 2014 visit.

 The Breadalbane wreck diorama, built in 2023, represents the wreck at a scale depth of 330’ as it appeared before its 1980 discovery.
 This will be the subject of a future post.
 Credit:www.warsearcher.com